This is a guest post by Neicole Crepeau.

 The Value of the Curator

-That’s why I personally think that true curators are going to become more valuable.
+That?s why I personally think that?true curators are going to become more valuable.
 As we try to filter out all the junk and focus our time on consuming really good content, we will rely on selected tools and selected individuals.

 Some websites and applications are trying to help surface the best content to those who are seeking it.
 There will be a role for these tools: Flipboard, Zite, Alltop, and the like.
 They will be locations for people to go to when they are in the consumption mode, actively looking for information on a topic or ready to sit down and do their daily reading.

-More and more, though, people get their content primarily in small snippets, through friends and their online networks.
+More and more, though,?people get their content primarily in small snippets, through friends and their online networks.
 They receive it in small chunks: a post on Facebook, or LinkedIn, or Twitter.
 They click because a particular headline grabs them.

-There is evidence to suggest that we are becoming more selective about the pages we Like.
-Similarly, as content marketing and the content volume grows, we’ll become more selective about the people we follow.
+There is evidence to suggest that we are?becoming more selective about the pages we Like.
+Similarly, as content marketing and the content volume grows,?we?ll become more selective about the people we follow.
 As a blogger or curator trying to build an audience, it will become even more important to pick your niche and create and share quality content about your selected topic.
 People will choose to follow and to really pay attention to the content shared by curators who have proved themselves trustworthy.

-For that reason, and just my own personal integrity, I’m not willing to auto-tweet.
-I don’t want to be part of the problem, and I want to maintain my own reputation–because I think having a reputation as a good content curator is going to become more and more valuable.
+For that reason, and just my own personal integrity, I?m not willing to auto-tweet.
+I don?t want to be part of the problem, and I want to maintain my own reputation?because I think?having a reputation as a good content curator is going to become more and more valuable.

 What about you?
 Can automated syndication work, or does manual curation seem the better approach?